TaylorJadin/jadin.me/content/posts/2023/06/blog-to-do-list/index.md

 I'd rate the work required here at "medium-ish."
 This shouldn't be too hard, just need to set aside some time to work on it.

 ## ☐ Fix cover images
 I added nice [lightboxes](https://www.w3schools.com/howto/howto_js_lightbox.asp) to all images on this site, except for cover images.
-I want to fix that, as well as add a slick integrated way to cover images, instead of putting text at the bottom of the post.
+I want to fix that, as well as add a slick integrated way to attribute sources on cover images, instead of putting text at the bottom of the post like I do now.
+Oh and I also don't have any way to add alt text either!

 ## ☐ About page